 Last week, golfers were less worried about hitting fairways because they were enormous and nearly impossible to miss.
 This week, that will not be the case.
-The course is completely different and is much more difficult of a course.
+The course is completely different and is a much more difficult course.

 That being said, just because there are a ton of trees on the course, does not mean that the wind of Hawaii is any less of a factor.
 You will need to make sure that your golfers are able to play in the windy conditions or you are wasting your time and money investing in them because I can almost guarantee that it will be a factor this week.